lambdatoast/lambdatoast.github.com/_posts/2014-09-20-the-point-of-abstraction.markdown

-I'm just warning you about what can happen if the "abstract vs. concrete" view, accompanied by phrases such as "that's too abstract!", is absorbed by your thought process and ends up *actually* informing your choices in program design, which would be a disaster.
+I'm just warning you about what can happen if the "abstract vs. concrete" view, accompanied by phrases such as "that's too abstract!", is absorbed by your thought process and ends up *actually* informing your choices in program design, which would lead to disaster.

 Secondly, I'm proposing the simple "essential vs. non-essential" view, accompanied by queries such as "is X essential to the problem?" which are better, both